jcamiloguz/task_app/README.md

 # Task-app

-a Task app made with React
+a Task app made with React that use the localstorage to save the info of each task